 Our board of directors adopted, and our stockholders approved, the 2017 Plan effective as of November 21, 2017.
 The 2017 Plan was subsequently amended on multiple occasions to increase the number of shares issuable thereunder.
-The 2017 Plan provides for the grant of ISOs, NSOs, SARs, restricted stock and restricted stock units.
-As of September 30, 2020, options to purchase 940,034 shares of our common stock at a weighted-average exercise price per share of \$6.08 and 83,333 shares of our common stock subject to restricted stock or restricted stock purchase awards remained outstanding under the 2017 Plan.
-As of December 31, 2020, options to purchase 1,578,400 shares of our common stock, granted subsequent to September 30, 2020, at a weighted-average exercise price per share of \$9.24 remained outstanding under the 2017 Plan.
+The 2017 Plan provides for the grant of ISOs, NSOs, SARs, restricted stock, and restricted stock units.
+As of purchase shares of our common stock at a weighted-average exercise price per share of \$ and shares of our common stock subject to restricted stock or restricted stock purchase awards remained outstanding under the 2017 Plan.
 Following this offering and in connection with the effectiveness of our 2021 Plan, the 2017 Plan will terminate and no further awards will be granted under the 2017 Plan.
 However, all outstanding awards under the 2017 Plan will continue to be governed by their existing terms under the 2017 Plan.

 Administration.
 Our board of directors, or a committee thereof appointed by our board of directors, has the authority to administer the 2017 Plan and grant awards thereunder.
-The administrator's authority includes the authority to select the service providers to whom awards will be granted under the 2017 Plan, the number of shares to be subject to those awards and the terms and conditions of those awards.
+The administrator's authority includes the authority to select the service providers to whom awards will be granted under the 2017 Plan, the number of shares to be subject to those awards, and the terms and conditions of those awards.
 In addition, the administrator has the authority to construe and interpret the 2017 Plan and to adopt rules for the administration, interpretation, and application of the 2017 Plan that are consistent with the terms of the 2017 Plan.

 Awards.
-The 2017 Plan provides that the administrator may grant or issue options, including ISOs and NSOs, SARs, restricted stock and restricted stock units to employees, officers, directors and consultants; provided that only employees may be granted incentive stock options.
+The 2017 Plan provides that the administrator may grant or issue options, including ISOs and NSOs, SARs, restricted stock, and restricted stock units to employees, officers, directors, and consultants; provided that only employees may be granted incentive stock options.